MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-LN01-Intro-to-data.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 ## Lecture Notes Week 1: Intro to data

 \setstretch{1}

-Read through Sections 1.2.1 - 1.2.5 in the course textbook prior to coming to class on Friday using the reading guides at the beginning of week 1 material.
+Read through Sections 1.2.1 -- 1.2.5 in the course textbook prior to coming to class on Friday using the reading guides at the beginning of week 1 material.

-### Data basics: Sections 1.2.1 - 1.2.2 {-}
+### Data basics: Sections 1.2.1 -- 1.2.2 {-}

 Data:  _______________________________ used to answer research questions